maxxk/programming-languages/presentations/12-IR-DSL.md

 # Language-oriented programming
 Ward, MP.
 “Language-Oriented Programming.”
 Software - Concepts and Tools 15, no. 4 (1994): 147–61.

 http://www.cse.dmu.ac.uk/~mward/martin/papers/middle-out-t.pdf

 This paper describes the concept of language oriented programming which is a novel way of organising the development of a large software system, leading to a different structure for the finished product.
 The approach starts by developing a formally specified, domain-oriented, very high-level language which is designed to be well-suited to developing “this kind of program”.

-The development process then splits into two independent stages: (1) Implement the system using this “middle level” language, and (2) Implement a compiler or translator or interpreter for the language, using existing technology.
+The development process then splits into two independent stages:
+1. Implement the system
+using this “middle level” language
+2. Implement a compiler or translator or interpreter for the language, using existing technology.

 http://www.onboard.jetbrains.com/articles/04/10/lop/

 https://www.martinfowler.com/articles/languageWorkbench.html

 # Example: JetBrains MPS

 https://www.jetbrains.com/mps/

 https://confluence.jetbrains.com/display/MPSD20171/Shapes+-+an+introductory+MPS+tutorial

 # Language composition